 And then the soil in the pots began to thaw.
 I planted pansies, and sowed catgrass for the feline.

 But whenever I was out on the terrace I felt as though the eyes behind every window facing us were on me.
-I doubt they were, but I felt vulnerable.
+I doubt they were, but I felt self conscious.
 I needed some kind of fence or screen, but did not want to build a stockade or feel like I was in a cage.

 Birch poles seemed a good idea - I love the natural colour and texture of white birch and they would also provide relief from the all-surrounding, slightly oppressive pale brown of the deck and planters.
-The poles came from Wilson Evergreens and arrived within days after ordering.
+The poles came from Wilson Evergreens and arrived within days of ordering.

 I sank the the 6 foot uprights all the way down into the boxes, two feet deep, and watered them in well.
 The next day the Frenchman helped me tie the 4 foot crosspieces on with brown twine.
 The birds took to them immediately!